 The panoramic landscape of Western Tuscany is awe-inspiring.
 But this beautiful land is also responsible for a plethora of wonderful vegetables, which inform so much of the gastronomy.
 While Tuscany is known for simple rustic dishes though, there’s a recipe that is quite popular in the area around Lucca, and it’s served and made a bit differently than most produce in the area.

-Torta coi becchi, simply put, is a sweet ‘cake’ of vegetables.
+Torta coi becchi, simply put, is a tart of vegetables.
 The end result is a delicious blend of both sweet and savory, all served in a pastry shell.
-While various interpretations of the recipe exist, some spicy, this particular one hails from Nonna Simona, who leads some of the cooking classes during our At Home in a Tuscan Villa cooking vacation.
-As with so much of Italian cooking, start by making the pastry crust!
+While various interpretations of the recipe exist, including a sweet one featuring chocolate and rice, this one is particularly tasty!
+“Becchi,” by the way, means “beaks,” and refers to the crimped shape of the crust.

 1. Start by getting some of the stuffing ingredients ready.
 To do this, pour all the milk into a bowl along with the bread, so the bread begins to soften.
 In a separate bowl, soak the raisins in water.

-3. In a pan, melt a knob of butter, and add boiled and chopped beets; allow this to cook for about 10 minutes.
+3. In a pan, melt a knob of butter, and add boiled and chopped chard.
+Allow this to cook for about 10 minutes.
 Add salt and pepper to taste.

-4. Add the beets to the bread and raisins (which have been dried and wrung out).
+4. Add the chard to the bread and raisins (which have been dried and wrung out).
 Also add in the eggs and egg yolk, lemon zest, pine nuts, and candied citron (fruit).

 5. Sprinkle this mixture with rum and stir.